Connect with us

 Read Also: Complete Guide To Understanding The “Benefit Illustration” Of CPF LIFE Payouts

 As a special “Happy Birthday” from CPF, you’ll receive a “Reaching 55” information packet from CPF a few months before your 55th birthday.
-This includes the opportunity to make an appointment to attend the CPF Retirement Planning Service, a one-to-one session with a CPF staff who would explain the CPF rules that apply to you once you reach 55.
+This includes the opportunity to make an appointment to attend the CPF Retirement Planning Service, a one-to-one session with a CPF staff who will explain the CPF rules that apply to you once you reach 55.

 Creation Of Your CPF Retirement Account

-Once you reach 55, your CPF Retirement Account (RA) will be created.
-Savings from your Special Account and Ordinary Account up to the Full Retirement Sum will be transferred to your RA.
-Funds in your RA will be drawn to provide monthly retirement income at your payout eligibility age (currently 65 for CPF members born in 1954 or later).
+Savings from your Special Account and Ordinary Account up to the Full Retirement Sum (FRS) will be transferred to your RA.
+Funds in your RA will be drawn to provide monthly retirement income at your payout eligibility age – which is currently 65 for CPF members born in 1954 or later.

 Read Also: Here’s What Your CPF Full Retirement Sum Might Look Like When You’re 55